strimzi/strimzi.github.io/_posts/2018-08-24-running-strimzi-on-aks.md

 > If you want to deploy the Cluster Operator in the Kubernetes `default` namespace you have just to use `default` for the `<my-namespace>` placeholder in the above command.

-We're going to install the Cluster Operator in the `default` namespace so the `sed` command will be:
+I'm going to use the `default` namespace, so the `sed` command will be:

 ```
 sed -i 's/namespace: .*/namespace: default/' examples/install/cluster-operator/*ClusterRoleBinding*.yaml